ateneva/SQL/README.md

 * [How can I compare values with SQL?](https://github.com/ateneva/SQL/blob/main/syntax_comparisons/3_math_compare_values.sql)

 ## NOTE:
-The snippets in the repo **are being updated with additional database syntax snippets I come across**
+The snippets in the repo **are being updated with additional syntax differences as I come to use different databases**

 Need more detailed explanations?
 **check the Wiki pages for references to the exact blog articles**